top of page

 About William

-Welsh tenor William Searle is at the beginning of an exciting opera and oratorio career, having recently completed an Alvarez Young Artistship at Garsington Opera, alongside appearing in oratorios from the Royal Albert Hall to Carnegie Hall in New York.
+Welsh tenor William Searle is at the beginning of an exciting opera and oratorio career, in his second year as an Alvarez Young Artist at Garsington Opera, alongside appearing on the concert platform from the Royal Albert Hall to Carnegie Hall in New York.
 He graduated with the highest distinction from the Alexander Gibson Opera School at the Royal Conservatoire of Scotland, where his studies with Scott Johnson were supported by a Help Musicians Sybil Tutton Award.

-Previous opera roles include Ufficiale in Il barbiere di Siviglia and Ringmaster [OperaFirst performance] in The Bartered Bride at Garsington Opera, Lensky [cover] in Eugene Onegin, Souffleur in Viva la Diva and Bertram in La donna del lago at Buxton International Festival, Tamino in Die Zauberflöte with Aberdeen University, Albazar in Il turco in Italia at Longhope Summer Opera and Don Eusebio in L'occasione fa il ladro with British Youth Opera.
+This season at Garsington, he is covering the role of Basilio in Le nozze di Figaro, having played Ufficiale in Il barbiere di Siviglia and Ringmaster [OperaFirst performance] in The Bartered Bride, as well as covered Major Domo and Offizier in Ariadne auf Naxos, for the same company in 2023.
+Other recent roles have included Tamino in The Magic Flute for The Merry Opera Company, Lensky [cover] in Eugene Onegin, Souffleur in Viva la Diva and Bertram in La donna del lago at Buxton International Festival, Sergente Marocchino in La ciociara for Wexford Festival Opera, Albazar in Il turco in Italia at Longhope Summer Opera and Don Eusebio in L'occasione fa il ladro with British Youth Opera.
 While at Opera School, he played Le Roi Ouf in L'étoile, Oliver Sacks in The Man Who Mistook His Wife For A Hat and Young Man in Feast In Time Of Plague, to widespread critical approval.
 He also finished as the runner-up in both the Ye Cronies Opera Award and the Norma Greig French Song Prize.

-He is in increasing demand as an oratorio soloist both in the UK and internationally, singing with the Royal Philharmonic Orchestra at Cadogan Hall, the Really Big Chorus at the Royal Albert Hall, and the English Cornett and Sackbutt Ensemble, as well as performing for The Center for Music and Liturgy at Carnegie Hall in New York, Mogens Dahl Kammerkor in Copenhagen and the Orquestra do Algarve in Faro.
+With a passion for performing oratorios off by heart and with an operatic level of commitment and detail, William is in increasing demand as a concert soloist in the UK and abroad, singing with the Royal Philharmonic Orchestra at Cadogan Hall, the Really Big Chorus at the Royal Albert Hall, and the English Cornett and Sackbutt Ensemble, as well as performing for The Center for Music and Liturgy at Carnegie Hall in New York, Mogens Dahl Kammerkor in Copenhagen, the Orquestra do Algarve in Faro and Festival Lyrique-en-Mer in France.

 He is also a keen performer of song, appearing with Graham Johnson at the Wigmore Hall, as part of the LSO Discovery series at LSO St Luke's, and live on Classic FM for a Westminster Christmas from St John's, Smith Square.
 Additionally, while a student, he collaborated with Sebastian Wybrew, Marc Verter and Harriet Burns to record a disc of Robert Franz's settings of Osterwald for the MPR label.

-Prior to Opera School, he graduated with first-class honours from the Guildhall School of Music and Drama, where he studied with Robert Dean and Adrian Thompson.
+Prior to RCS Opera School, he graduated with first-class honours from the Guildhall School of Music and Drama, where his studies with Robert Dean and Adrian Thompson were supported by the Gillian and Freddie Martin Award and The Margery and Stephen Wright Eisinger Award.

 William is an accomplished stage performer having spent his formative years training with National Youth Theatre, and additional roles have included Anatol in Samuel Barber’s Vanessa (Brickhouse Theatre), the title role in Idomeneo and Tony in West Side Story (both Piggott's), as well as Opera Scenes as Gonzalve in L'heure espagnole, Ramiro in La Cenerentola, Jupiter in Semele, Ferrando in Così fan tutte, George in Sunday In the Park With George and Jaquino in Fidelio (all RCS), Faust in Gounod's Faust, Ernesto in Don Pasquale, Vašek in The Bartered Bride, Lyonel in Martha, Lysander in A Midsummer Night's Dream and Basilio in Le nozze di Figaro (all GSMD).